 CATEGORY DESCRIPTION OF DEFINITION Cumulative Impact In relation to an activity, means the impact of an activity that in itself may not be significant but may become significant when added to the existing and potential impacts eventuating from similar or diverse activities or undertakings in the area.
-Nature A brief written statement of the environmental aspect Nature being impacted upon by a particular action or activity.
-Extent (Seele) Extent (Scale) The area over which the impact will be expressed.
+Nature A brief written statement of the environmental aspect being impacted upon by a particular action or activity.
+Extent (Scale) The area over which the impact will be expressed.
 Typically, the severity and significance of an impact have different scales and as such bracketing ranges are often required.
 This is often useful during the detailed assessment phase of a project in terms of further defining the determined significance or intensity of an impact.
 For example, high at a local scale, but low at a regional scale.
-Site • The immediate visibility of the project (radius ±100 m) • The immediate vicinity of the project (radius ±100 m).
-Local • Within a radius of 10-12 km of the project.
-Regional Provincial (and parts of neighbouring provinces).
-National The whole of South Africa.
-International Beyond the borders of South Africa.
+SiteLocalRegionalNational The immediate vicinity of the project (radius ±100 m).
+Within a radius of 10-12 km of the project.
+Provincial (and parts of neighbouring provinces).
+The whole of South Africa.

+Table 11.2: Criteria for the classification of environmental impacts12

+12 Criteria for the classification of impacts are as per Regulation 32 of the EIA Regulations (July 2006) promulgated under the National Environmental Management Act (Act 107 of 1998)(as amended)

+CATEGORY DESCRIPTION OF DEFINITION International Beyond the borders of South Africa.
 Status Denotes the perceived effect of the impact on the affected area.
-Positive (+) Beneficial impact.
-Negative (-) Deleterious or adverse impact.
-Neutral Impact is neither beneficial nor adverse.
+Positive (+) Negative (-) Neutral Beneficial impact.
+Deleterious or adverse impact.
+Impact is neither beneficial nor adverse.
 It is important to note that the status of an impact is assigned based on the status quo - i.e. should the project not proceed.
 Therefore not all negative impacts are equally significant.
 Duration Indicates what the lifetime of the impact will be.
-Short-term • 0 - 10years Medium-term • 11 - 20 years

-Table 11.2: Criteria for the classification of environmental impacts

-&lt;sup>12 Criteria for the classification of impacts are as per Regulation 32 of the EIA Regulations (July 2006) promulgated under the National Environmental Management Act (Act 107 of 1998)(as amended)

-CATEGORY DESCRIPTION OF DEFINITION Long-term • Impact will cease after the operational life of the activity Permanent Permanent Probability Describes the likelihood of an impact actually occurring.
-Improbable Possibility of the impact materialising is very low Probable Distinct possibility that the impact will occur Highly probable Most likely that the impact will occur Definite Impact will occur regardless of any preventative measures (i.e. mitigation) Intensity Describes whether an impact is destructive or benign. • Low Impact affects the environment in such a way that natural, cultural and social functions and processes are not affected Medium Effected environment is altered, but natural, cultural and social functions and processes continue albeit in a modified way • High Natural, cultural and social functions and processes are altered to extent that they temporarily or permanently cease Significance The significance of an impact is determined through a synthesis of all of the above aspects. • Low No influence on decision-making Medium Will have an influence. • High • Will have an influence on decision-making regardless of mitigation. • Very High • Fatal flaw (an impact that is unable to be mitigated to within an acceptable level.
+Short-term • 0 - 10years Medium-term • 11 - 20 years Long-term Impact will cease after the operational life of the activity Permanent Permanent Probability Describes the likelihood of an impact actually occurring.
+Improbable Possibility of the impact materialising is very low Probable Distinct possibility that the impact will occur Highly probable Most likely that the impact will occur Definite Impact will occur regardless of any preventative measures (i.e. mitigation) Intensity Describes whether an impact is destructive or benign. • Low Impact affects the environment in such a way that natural, cultural and social functions and processes are not affected Medium Effected environment is altered, but natural, cultural and social functions and processes continue albeit in a modified way • High Natural, cultural and social functions and processes are altered to extent that they temporarily or permanently cease Significance The significance of an impact is determined through a synthesis of all of the above aspects.
+Low No influence on decision-making Medium Will have an influence.
+High Will have an influence on decision-making regardless of mitigation.
+Very High • Fatal flaw (an impact that is unable to be mitigated to E02.JNB.000308 125 19/11/2009

+CATEGORY DESCRIPTION OF DEFINITION within an acceptable level.
 A fatal flaw can also be regarded as any problem, issue or conflict (real or perceived) that could result in a proposed project being rejected or stopped).